-For the purpose of the consolidated statement of cash flows, cash and cash equivalents consist of cash in hand, bank balances and demand deposits, net of outstanding bank overdrafts and restricted deposit, if any.
+For the purpose of the consolidated statement of cash flows, cash and cash equivalents consist of cash in hand, bank balances and demand deposits.

 EMPLOYEES' END OF SERVICE BENEFITS

 The Group provides end of service benefits to its employees.
 The entitlement to these benefits is usually based upon the employees' final salary and length of service subject to completion of a minimum service period.
 The expected costs of these benefits are accrued over the period of employment.